ajuelosemmanuel/Loggers/README.md

 + servers : sends the name of each server the bot is in
 + channelsOf servName : sends the name of each text channel the bot can access on a given server
-+ loggers servName chanName (l=1000) : sends the last l (default : 1000) messages from a given channel of a given server.
-Supports embeds and media
++ loggers servName chanName (txt=False) (l=1000) : sends the last l (default : 1000) messages from a given channel of a given server.
+Supports embeds and media.
+The txt argument is a boolean : will send a txt file instead of sending messages (slowly but surely !)

 ## Requirements

 + discord.py
 + filling up the config.py file
-## To Do
-+ add a "save" option that sends a .txt file with all the text only messages